martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 The system was geo redundant with two Application Gateways in different regions, each with its own public IP address.

 A traffic manager profile is used to distribute traffic between the two Application Gateways based on priority.
-A common Active passive setup.
+A common active-passive setup.

 ![Architecture v1 - Application gateway behind an Traffic Manager](appgateway.drawio.svg#center "Architecture v1 - Application gateway behind an Traffic Manager")